lokiwilded/React-Typescript-dark-mode-toggle-with-GSAP-animations/README.md

-# Portfolio Website Frontend
+# React TypeScript Dark Mode Toggle with GSAP Animations

-A modern, responsive, and interactive frontend for a personal portfolio website, built with cutting-edge web technologies.
-This project serves as a foundational template, showcasing a clean architecture, dynamic theming, and smooth animations.
+A modern, responsive, and interactive demonstration of a dynamic dark mode toggle, implemented with React, TypeScript, and Vite.
+It features smooth, visually engaging transitions powered by GSAP animations, showcasing best practices in front-end development.

 ## ✨ Features